 - Hybrid or touring bikes are ideal for our rides.
 You can bring a mountain bike but you’ll work harder on tarmac.
 If you bring a thin-tyred racing bike you need good bike handling skills, as we use bridleways and towpaths, which can be muddy, particularly in Winter

 - Children, accompanied by a responsible adult, are welcome, particularly on the shorter half-day rides.
-However we can not accept unaccompanied under 16s on our rides
+However we cannot accept unaccompanied under 18s, on our rides, ‘Vulnerable Adults’, will also need to be accompanied, as per the LCC Safeguarding policy.

 - Our ride leader and marshals are all unpaid volunteers